LavRadis/better-lbry-resolver/README.md

 # better-lbry-resolver
 This is a simple tool to easily resolve LBRY network claims to get the associated metadata.
+It just runs in the browser as a simple local page and makes API calls.
 I've built it for personal use while working on [Actarius](https://github.com/Shroom2020/actarius-lbry-browser).
 It curently uses LBRY / Odysee API (https://lbry.tech/api/), you can visit that page and get additional infromation on the API calls.

 # How to use it?